filippofiz/test-ammissione/admission-platform-v2/GMAT/material/education/lessons/QR/02-algebra/lesson-material.typ

 #pagebreak()

-= Part 6: GMAT Strategies for Algebra
+= GMAT Strategies for Algebra

 The GMAT is as much about strategy as it is about mathematical knowledge.
 While understanding algebra fundamentals is essential, knowing *when and how* to apply time-saving techniques can make the difference between finishing comfortably and running out of time.
 This section covers three powerful strategic approaches that expert test-takers use to solve algebra problems quickly and accurately.